-The Company places great importance to providing environment, occupational health and safety management (EHS) training and education activities for employees, which are crucial to the sustainable development of the Group.
-The Company also endeavours to enhance the environmental, health and safety awareness of all employees and society as a whole.
-In this respect, the Company has established full time and part-time EHS management personnel, and regularly conducted the continuous improvement behaviour of "plan, implement, check and act (PDCA)".
-In March 2021, Shijiazhuang No. 4 Pharmaceutical Co., Ltd. was recognised as the "Advanced Unit in Emergency Management and Work Safety of Hebei Province in 2020" (「河北省二零二零年 度應急管理與安全生產先進單位」) by Emergency Management and Work Safety Association of Hebei Province.
+The Companies place great importance to providing environment, occupational health and safety management (EHS) training and education activities for employees, which are crucial to the sustainable development of the Group.
+The Companies also endeavour to enhance the environmental, health and safety awareness of all employees and society as a whole.
+In this respect, the Companies have established full-time and part-time EHS management personnel, and regularly conducted the continuous improvement behaviour of "plan, do, check and act (PDCA)".
+In March 2021, Shijiazhuang No. 4 Pharmaceutical Co., Ltd. was recognised as the "Advanced Unit in Emergency Management and Work Safety of Hebei Province in 2020" (「河北省二零二零年度應急管理與安全 生產先進單位」) by Emergency Management and Work Safety Association of Hebei Province.

-During year 2020, the Group has not breached the laws and regulations regarding employee recruitment, labour standards or health and safety.
+During year 2021, the Group has not breached the laws and regulations regarding employee recruitment, labour standards or health and safety.